 Rice weevils are tiny insects that reach only about 1/8 inch long.

-How Do Rice Weevils Look Like?
+What Do Rice Weevils Look Like?

 Rice weevils are dark brownish black in color and have four large reddish or orange patches - two on each side.
 Very often their flight wings will be visible.
 This sets them apart from the granary weevil, which cannot fly.
 Rice weevils are also distinguished by a long snout coming from the front of the head that have a pair of chewing mandibles at the tip.
 Their antennae arise from in front of the eyes and are distinctly bent half out.